ROZALIYA0206/whitepaper/README.md

 ### Upgrading & Maintaining the Protocol

 Due to the nature of blockchains, hard forks, and bugs, the initial release of the Rublix Blockchain will retain a controlled group of validators for a period of 6 months.
 This period will allow the software to perform as normal but allow the development team to retain control of upgrading software quickly.
-After a sufficent amount of time with no software issues, the validators will then be able to extend invites to the public.
-This method will allow Rublix to test the network and its validators sufficently and prevent hard forks from occuring at early stages.
+After a sufficient amount of time with no software issues, the validators will then be able to extend invites to the public.
+This method will allow Rublix to test the network and its validators sufficiently and prevent hard forks from occurring at early stages.

 1. Validators acknowledge a change is being requested to the software.
 2. Validators propose a change to the constitution and obtain 66% approval.